Halloween: H2O-1998

 The subject of 45 Years is an enduring marriage tested by an outside revelation that escalates in importance into conflict and mixed emotions.

 One day Geoff receives a letter from authorities in Switzerland- a young woman (Katya) he was once involved with, and presumed dead in 1962, has been found.
-Having fallen into an icy glacier, her body is preserved and she looks the same as she did then.
+Having fallen into an icy glacier, her body is preserved and looks the same as she did then.

 Not knowing the extent of their relationship, Kate is riddled with multiple feelings including jealousy, curiosity, and guilt.
 Geoff and Kate’s marriage is tested.